bufbuild-ru/docs/docs/bsr/generated-sdks/go/index.md

 $ go get buf.build/gen/go/connectrpc/eliza/connectrpc/go@LABEL
 ```

+::: tip Note
-::: tip References with names that contain `/` are _not_ compatible with the Go generated SDKs versioning scheme.
+References with names that contain `/` are _not_ compatible with the Go generated SDKs versioning scheme.
 :::

 ### Full syntax